 She regularly writes for a number of publications, including VAN, Circa Online and Paper Visual.
 She also works as an independent curator and in this capacity has curated projects in galleries such as PS2, Golden Thread, and MCAC Portadown.
-In 2013/14, she was the recipient of the Arts Council of Northern Ireland ACES award for Curatorial Practice.
+She was the recipient of the Arts Council of Northern Ireland ACES award for Curatorial Practice (2013/14).
 She holds an MFA from Ulster University and has given talks and lectures at the invitation of institutions and organisations such as the University of Ulster, National College of Art and Design, Limerick School of Art and Design, Queen’s University, Belfast City Council, the Arts Council of Northern Ireland, Visual Artists Ireland, Plus Tate, and IKT.

 Kim McAleese is a curator based in Belfast and Birmingham.
 She is currently working as Programme Director of Grand Union, a gallery space and artists’ studios in the Birmingham, where she has worked with artists such as Prem Sahib, Emma Hart, Alice Theobald, and Fay Nicolson.

 Previously, she was co-director of Catalyst Arts from 2009–2011; a curatorial consultant at the Belfast Festival at Queen’s in 2012; and Curator for 14-18NOW Northern Ireland, a public artwork commission by Bob & Roberta Smith.
 She is co-founder of the domestic visual arts space, Satis House.

 She has completed Curatorlab at Konstfack, a masters programme for professionals in Stockholm.
 Previous to this she was the first recipient of the Arts Council of Northern Ireland Career Enhancement Scheme for Curatorial Practice, and was one of the participants in the first European Independent Curators International Curatorial Intensive in 2013.